 Seattle Housing Market Predictions for 2018

 What a year!
 In 2017, Seattle saw a full year as America’s hottest housing market.
-In fact, this year’s local real estate market seems like an elevator that only goes up with no perception of the top floor.
+This year’s local real estate market seems like an elevator that only goes up with no perception of the top floor.

 Now that 2018 is nearly here, it’s time to look back and review this year to determine what we can expect moving forward.
 If it’s anything like the last 12 months, we could be in for even more housing cost growth, more projects for builders, and a continued imbalance of supply and demand for homes.

 According to The Seattle Times, the current average median price for a home in Seattle is $725,000 (as of October 31st, 2017).
-Assuming a homebuyer has an excellent credit score puts down 20%, the down payment is $145,000.
+Assuming a home buyer has an excellent credit score puts down 20%, the down payment is $145,000.
 That’s before all the other closing costs.

 With home prices so high, the supply of affordable houses in the Seattle area is running very low.
-In fact, as of the end of October, there were only five condos for sale in downtown Seattle for under $500,000.
+As of the end of October, there were only five condos for sale in downtown Seattle for under $500,000.
 These were all small one-bedrooms.

 Fortunately, the city of Seattle is reviewing zoning laws and the Mandatory Housing Affordability (MHA) is stepping in.
-This means, there may be a growing focus on affordable and entry-level housing within urban villages in 2018 and beyond.
+This means there may be a growing focus on affordable and entry-level housing within urban villages in 2018 and beyond.
 These zoning changes are designed to put an emphasis on developers.
-They must either build more affordable housing or donate to a fund that goes towards manufacturing them.
+They must either build more affordable housing or donate to a fund that goes toward manufacturing them.

 Growing Home Prices

-In the last year alone, Seattle has topped the nation in home-price growth at 13.2% at the end of October as compared to one year before.
-Although some people speculate that Seattle’s rising housing costs are a sign of a housing bubble about to pop, economists such as Matthew Gardner believe that the market should hold firm.
+In the last year, Seattle has topped the nation in home-price growth at 13.2% at the end of October compared to last year.
+Some people speculate that Seattle’s rising housing costs are a sign of a housing bubble about to pop.
+However, economists such as Matthew Gardner believe that the market should hold firm.

 Lack of Inventory

-As housing costs soar, the question becomes: why are homes getting so expensive?
-The answer to that lies primarily in the lack of housing inventory in the city, which, according to Seattle Bubble, currently sits at 1.07 months (as of October 31st).
-The lack of inventory we’re seeing today will continue to be, in large part, the driver for Seattle’s real estate market in 2018.
+As housing costs soar, the question becomes why are homes getting so expensive?
+The answer to that lies primarily in the lack of housing inventory in the city.
+According to Seattle Bubble, currently sits at 1.07 months (as of October 31st).
+The lack of inventory we’re seeing today will continue to be the driver for Seattle’s real estate market in 2018.

-The answer to why there are not enough homes on the market can be found in Forbes’ recent article, Why Seattle Real Estate Will Maintain Its Hot Streak, which concludes these reasons for the lack of inventory:
+Why aren’t there enough homes on the market?
+The answer can be found in a recent Forbes’ article, Why Seattle Real Estate Will Maintain Its Hot Streak, which concludes these reasons for the lack of inventory:

 - Seattle’s population growth (it’s growing faster than any other U.S. city)